buildkite-plugins/docker-compose-buildkite-plugin/README.md

 When set to true, it will activate interpolation of variables in the elements of the `volumes` configuration array.
 When turned off (the default), attempting to use variables will fail as the literal `$VARIABLE_NAME` string will be passed to the `-v` option.

 :warning: **Important:** this is considered an unsafe option as the most compatible way to achieve this is to run the strings through `eval` which could lead to arbitrary code execution or information leaking if you don't have complete control of the pipeline

+Note that rules regarding [environment variable interpolation](https://buildkite.com/docs/pipelines/environment-variables#runtime-variable-interpolation)  apply here.
+That means that `$VARIABLE_NAME` is resolved at pipeline upload time, whereas `$$VARIABLE_NAME` will be at run time.
+All things being equal, you likely want to use `$$VARIABLE_NAME` on the variables mentioned in this option.

 ### `graceful-shutdown` (optional, run only)